xairy/raw-gadget/README.md

 While Raw Gadget does support emulating a wide range of USB device types, it has a set of known limitations.

-Most notably, there is:

-- No support for isochronous transfers (see https://github.com/xairy/raw-gadget/issues/60);
-- No support for USB 3 SuperSpeed device emulation (see https://github.com/xairy/raw-gadget/issues/61);
+Most notably, there is no support for USB 3 SuperSpeed device emulation (see https://github.com/xairy/raw-gadget/issues/61);

+Also see [TODOs](#todo) for a list of other more minor missing features.

-Both of these are not foundational limitations of the technology but rather just features missing from the implementation.
+These are not foundational limitations of the technology but rather just features missing from the implementation.
 They might addressed in the future.

-Also see [TODOs](#todo) for a list of other more minor missing features.

 ## USB Device Controllers